-- a) addition of new definitions; - b) reduction of the maximum content of lead; - c) inclusion of a maximum limit for volatile organic compounds; - d) the inclusion of referenced test methods; - e) inclusion of an Annex that provides recommended gloss level ranges.
+- c) inclusion of a maximum limit for volatile organic compounds; - d) the inclusion of referenced test methods; - e) inclusion of an Annex that provides recommended gloss level ranges.

 The labelling requirements outlined in this standard have been extracted from the relevant requirements in the regional labelling standard CRS 55-2: 2016, Labelling of goods - Part 2: Specific requirements for pre-packaged goods.